15 Quick Tips for Managing Caregiver Stress

 Taking slow, deep breaths quickly shifts your body out of stress mode and allows you to relax.

 Breathe in through your nose and out through your mouth.
-This gets more oxygen into your blood and gives you something concrete to focus on.
+This increases oxygen delivery to your blood and provides a concrete focus.

 We recommend a free mobile app called Breathe2Relax that uses visual cues to help you breathe at a slow, steady rate.